Europe battles to shake off nagging banking concerns

 LONDON - The dollar remained under pressure and world share markets were trying to stay positive on Thursday, as ongoing rumbles in the U.S. banking system kept investors cautious ahead of a barrage of top-tier European and U.S. data.

-London, Paris and Frankfurt stocks nudged into positive territory as reassuring earnings from UK bank Barclays, Germany's Deutsche Bank and consumer goods giant Unilever added to Facebook owner Meta's pleasing overnight results.
+London, Paris and Frankfurt stocks nudged into positive territory as reassuring earnings from UK bank Barclays, Germany's Deutsche Bank and consumer goods giant Unilever added to Facebook owner Meta's upbeat overnight results.

-UniCredit also caused a sigh of relief as it redeemed an 'AT1' bond in the market's first test since Credit Suisse's collapse saw its AT1s wiped out and raised serious questions about the worth of the bonds as a capital tool more broadly.
+UniCredit also brought a sigh of relief as it redeemed an 'AT1' bond in the market's first test since Credit Suisse's collapse wiped out its AT1s, raising questions about their worth as a capital tool more broadly.

-AT1 bonds emerged from the financial crisis of 2008 as a way to boost bank capital while shifting the risk of losses away from taxpayers.
+The latest U.S. bank in the crosshairs, First Republic Bank , looked set for a 5% gain in its shares following a brutal sell-off this week that has wiped out 60% of its value.

-The 'yield', or cost of borrowing, on the 1-month Treasury bill headed higher again on concerns the U.S. could hit its self-imposed debt limit in the coming months, while oil traders were licking their wounds after some heavy falls on Wednesday.
+The yield, or cost of borrowing, on the 1-month Treasury bill headed higher again on concerns the U.S. could hit its self-imposed debt limit in the coming months, while oil traders licked their wounds after some heavy falls on Wednesday.

-In the currency market too the dollar was down for the sixth session in the last seven, although the euro was showing its standalone strength as it approached a record high on a trade-weighted basis.
+In the currency market, the dollar was down for the sixth session in the last seven, although the euro was showing its standalone strength as it approached a record high on a trade-weighted basis.

 "European markets are lacklustre if anything," said CMC Markets senior analyst Michael Hewson.